What are the latest funding news in the semiconductor industry? (August 2026)

 We also have a quarter-by-quarter analysis of funding activity in the market here.

-Finally, you can check our complete list of fundraising deals for the semiconductor industry (we update this list every quarter) as well as our ranking of the most funded startups.
+Finally, you can check our complete list of fundraising deals for the semiconductor industry, which we update every quarter, as well as our ranking of the most funded startups.

-All the latest funding deals during in the semiconductor industry as of June 2026
+All the latest funding deals in the semiconductor industry as of August 2026

 When was it?